artsy/force/src/desktop/components/split_test/README.md

 res.locals.sd[testConfig.key.toUpperCase()] = 'old' # manually set the Sharify variable
 ```

+## Ensuring your test is configured correctly

+### Notes on QA:

+1. Once a test is added to runningTests, cookies will be set for all users.
+2. It is possible to enable a test without exposing new features to users with an admin only flags to keep the display internal.
+3. However, because we do not want to infect our results tracking with data that is not part of the official test it is recommended you use a dummy name during qa and rename when the test is officially launched (i.e. `sd.EDITORIAL_COLLECTIONS_RAIL_QA`)

 ## Forcing a test down a specific path via url params

 Logged in Artsy admins can override the outcome of a particular split test by passing query params.

 For forcing the test `header_design` to have the outcome `old`:
 http://www.artsy.net?split_test[header_design]=old

+## How to ensure your events are being tracked

+For local and staging environments these events will be printed to the browser console.
+For production, you can use the developer tools and click the network tap, filter request by "segment", and verify that you see the "Experiment Viewed" and other associated analytics events.
+You can also check looker as stated below.

 ## Tracking experiments